pehff/smart-allocation/README.md

 ## Contributing

-Contributions, suggestions and feature requests are always welcome.
+Contributions, ideas and feature requests are always welcome.

 Feel free to open an issue or submit a pull request.